-What Life Skills Do Our Kids With Autism Need to Succeed?
+What Life Skills Do Our Autistic Kids Need to Succeed?

-The Seven Categories of Life Skills Necessary For Success For People With ASD
+The Seven Categories of Life Skills Necessary For Success For Autistic People

-- Executive Functioning Skills: These are organizational skills that are needed to plan the day, break down a task, create a “to do” list, and plan ahead for chores, outings etc…It will be an on-going process to build this skill, as it is something that is challenging for most of those with ASD.
+- Executive Functioning Skills: These are organizational skills that are needed to plan the day, break down a task, create a “to do” list, and plan ahead for chores, outings etc…It will be an on-going process to build this skill, as it is something that is challenging for most of those on the spectrum.
 Michelle Garcia Winner, SLP, offers excellent advice and exercises to build executive functioning skills for high-functioning individuals through her Social Thinking Program.
-We are also hosting a conference with Joyce Cooper-Kahn in Halifax in 2016 to help youth build better executive functioning skills.
-Can’t make it to the conference?
 Her book: Late, Lost, and Unprepared: A Parents’ Guide to Helping Children with Executive Functioning, is a must have for any parent or caregiver for a child with autism.